gvwilson/thirdbit/src/fiction/bear/index.md

 "I'm fine," Noxy said, pushing his hands away.
 "I have to talk to my cloud!"

-"Do you know what happened to Sergeant Dambu?"
+"Do you know what happened to Sergeant Inambu?"
 Mope asked from behind her.

 The soldier looked grim.
 "She's collapsed," he told them.
 "That spell,